tox-dev/tox/docs/explanation.rst

 and the value describes its factors.
 Adding a shape later means describing another value, not teaching every earlier shape one more key.

+A labeled factor value is part of the environment name, which is what makes ``tox run -e test-3.14-django50`` mean one thing.
+That leaves no way to name a version the matrix does not list on the command line, since ``>=4.2,<4.3`` cannot serve as a factor. ``TOX_FACTOR_<label>`` sidesteps that by leaving the name alone.
+The run goes through the environment the matrix generated, and only ``{factor:label}`` resolves elsewhere.
+The cost is a name that no longer tells the whole story, so the override suits a one-off check rather than a recorded configuration.

 For the configuration reference, see :ref:`env-base-templates`.
 For practical recipes, see :ref:`howto_env_base_matrix`.

 Overrides and substitution